Structural Equation Modeling: Part 1- Remote

 - Investigate the properties of multiple-item scales.

 Because SEM is such a complex and wide-ranging methodology, learning how to use it can take a substantial investment of time and effort.
-Now, you have the opportunity to learn the basics of SEM from a master teacher, Professor Paul D. Allison, in just two days.
+Now, you have the opportunity to learn the basics of SEM from a master teacher, Professor Paul D. Allison, in just four days.

 The empirical examples and exercises in this course will emphasize Mplus, but equivalent code will be presented for SAS, Stata and lavaan (a new package for R).
 Mplus is one of the best SEM packages because of its superior capabilities for missing data, multi-level modeling, and ordinal and categorical data.
-Although not required, you are encouraged to bring your own laptop (loaded with SAS, Stata, Mplus or lavaan) and do the optional exercises.

-WHO SHOULD ATTEND?
+WHO SHOULD Register?

 This course is designed for researchers with a moderate statistical background who want to apply SEM methods in their own research projects.
 No previous background in SEM is necessary.
 But participants should have a good working knowledge of basic principles of statistical inference (e.g., standard errors, hypothesis tests, confidence intervals), and should also have a good understanding of the basic theory and practice of linear regression.